hardscrabble/hardscrabble.github.io/_posts/2014-12-16-mac-upgrades.md

 I hold my breath and turn it on.
 It actually kind of works.
 The warning light is gone.
 The "battery health" is 101% now, whatever that means.
 The estimated duration is still terrible, less than an hour on a brand new battery, but I kind of don't care.
-Actually that number is going up as I type this :guitar:.
+Actually that number is going up as I type this 🎸.

 I feel like I need to wear a promise ring not to ever try and open up this computer again, for my sake and its.
 It just won't be a happy thing to do.
 I